CleverCloud/doc.clever-cloud.com/find-help/support.md

 ## Live Chat

 You can find in the console a button to start a live chat with one of our engineers.
-Feel free to use it when this service available, from 10am to 6pm <acronym title="Central European Summer Time">CEST</acronym>+2 during open business days.
+Feel free to use it when this service available, from 9 a.m to 6 p.m <acronym title="Central European Summer Time">CEST</acronym>+2 during open business days.

 ## Critical application support